sc-ventures/cloudbreak-documentation/docs/index.md

 1. Meet the prerequisites
 1. Launch Cloudbreak
 1. Create Cloudbreak credential

-1. Define infrastructure templates or use defaults
-1. Define cluster blueprints or use defaults
-1. Create clusters
-1. Manage and monitor clusters
+After performing these steps, you can create a cluster based on one of the default blueprints or upload your own blueprint and then create a cluster.

 <div class="note">
     <p class="first admonition-title">Note</p>